eldesh/sha3_sml/Readme.md

 Sha3SML is validated using a number of test cases consisting of examples with intermediate values provided in [Cryptographic Standards and Guidelines][EXVALS] and test vectors provided in [Cryptographic Algorithm Validation Program][CAVP].

-To run unit tests, run the `test` target.
+To run unit test, run the `test` target.
+This target depends on [SMLUnit].
-To run this target, [SMLUnit] is required.

 ```sh
 $ make test